 for more information regarding choosing a thickness for your project.
 Also, see our Project Advice, Tips, and Tutorials page for advice specific to your project.
 If you still have questions, please email us, call (252-491-2812) or use our live chat service.

 What can I use to remove fingerprints from my copper foil?

 If you do not use gloves when handling copper sheets, the oil from your fingers will stain the copper.
-Removing these stains can be accomplished by gently wiping the copper using products such as Tarn-X and Brasso (note that when trying to remove stains from our patina copper sheets, you should avoid cleaners as it may disturb and discolor the patina).
+Removing these stains can be accomplished by using Wright's Copper Cream (note that when trying to remove stains from our patina copper sheets, you should avoid cleaners as it may disturb and discolor the patina).
 You can also use a homemade mixture of lemon juice, salt, and baking soda (skip the salt for less abrasiveness).
 Note: At Basic Copper we handle your copper sheets using gloves and take great care to make sure the copper arrives in the best possible condition!